Attraction of the Week: Hollywood Stars Cars Museum in Gatlinburg, TN

-If you have ever visited or driven through Gatlinburg, you more than likely have noticed that almost the entirety of the town is loaded with cheesy & gimmicky attractions.
+If you have ever visited or driven through Gatlinburg, you probably have noticed that almost the entirety of the town is loaded with cheesy & gimmicky attractions.
 If there ever was a tourist trap, it’s definitely Gatlinburg.
-While majority of the attractions are a bit on the tacky side, as well as overpriced & overrated, regardless you will probably head into 1 or 2 during your time here.
+While majority of the attractions are a bit on the tacky side, as well as overpriced & overrated, regardless you will probably end up visiting 1 or 2 during your time on The Parkway.
 If anything, these quirky attractions are a nice fill in between exploring the great outdoors.

 A variety of cars featured in both films & TV series from the past 5 decades are on display.
-Numerous works of George Barris, whom has created more movie cars than anyone else, can be viewed here including the famous Batmobile from the 1960’s TV series.
+Numerous works of George Barris, whom has created more movie cars than anyone else, can be viewed here.
+Most notably, you will see the famous Batmobile from the 1960’s TV series.

 A few highlights from the museum!